Christian "Witchhunter" Dudek

 The separation from Sodom also meant the end of Dudek's musical career.
 In the following years, he tried to build up a new band in the style of Megadeth and Metallica and had already composed some new songs.
 However, the project failed because he could not find a singer who met his expectations.
 He became a father in the meantime, and tried his hand as an editor at some fanzines.
 His last musical sign of life was the re-recording of the 1984 Sodom EP in 2007, which was recorded and released alongside other old songs by the band on the 1984 line-up of The Final Sign of Evil.
 But Dudek's illness was already noticeable during the recordings, according to Angelripper.
-On the morning of 8 September 2008, Dudek died of multiple organ failure.
+Dudek died on 7 September 2008.

 A benefit concert was held in his honour on 11 April 2009 in Oberhausen, and the proceeds went to Dudek's mother, Erika Winkler, of the proceeds.
 Only bands that had a personal relationship with Witchhunter and have their roots in the 1980s were booked, including Artillery, Assassin and Holy Moses.
 The band Kreator could not participate due to a tour; after a commitment by Destruction and the completion of the poster for the concert, "Schmier objected to the size of the logo", with the demand that it be recreated according to his wishes; he told Sodom by email that "he doesn't want to be 'the opening act' with Destruction" and that the band should "look for someone else" which was followed by the cancellation of the Destruction performance.
 After "all ambiguities and misunderstandings were cleared up", Angelripper finally announced "the definitive commitment of Destruction".